K3cs1/k3cs1.github.io/index.markdown

 layout: default
 ---

-## Seior Java developer / P92 IT Solutions Kft., Hungary, Budapest.
+## Senior Java developer / P92 IT Solutions Kft., Hungary, Budapest.

 - *Barclays Premier Rewards*, based on E-Message plus. *Spring, Hibernate, MsSql, Liferay*. *PTB* and the *Barclays UK*: *PTB* is contained *REST WebServices*, UK is the new